-We look forward to welcoming visitors to our School at our Open Day on Wednesday 13th March 2019.
+We look forward to welcoming visitors to our School at our Open Day on Wednesday 20th and 27th March.

 TUNSTALL SQUARE ART INSTALLATION

 The organiser of the Tunstall Square Art Installation Irene Goonan emailed us to say ’What a team, what a wonderful atmosphere and a delightful sense of community’.

 Special thanks to Manningham Council, this is the first time this has been done in Australia, making Manningham Council a leader in the creative world.

 A huge thank you to Sharon and Susie and all the families who participated.
 It is really fabulous, click on our Gallery to see the photos or pop into the Tunstall Square carpark and have a look!!

 Our students have made a video, narrated by two of our student leaders, Harry and Paula – who have thought hard about what they feel proud of about our school and what they want people to know about us!!
 We are very proud of our school, our students and staff and feel privileged to be a part of an amazing community.
 Please contact us if you would like to learn more about our school.